Pinecone

 • deletion_protection (str or DeletionProtection, optional) – If set to 'enabled', the index cannot be deleted.
 If 'disabled', the index can be deleted.

-• tags (Dict[str, str], optional) – A dictionary of tags to apply to the index.
+• tags (dict[str, str], optional) – A dictionary of tags to apply to the index.
 Tags are key-value pairs that can be used to organize and manage indexes.
 To remove a tag, set the value to “”.
 Tags passed to configure_index will be merged with existing tags and any with the value empty string will be removed.

 • embed (Optional[Union[ConfigureIndexEmbed, Dict]], optional) – configures the integrated inference embedding settings for the index.
 You can convert an existing index to an integrated index by specifying the embedding model and field_map.
 The index vector type and dimension must match the model vector type and dimension, and the index similarity metric must be supported by the model.
 You can later change the embedding configuration to update the field_map, read_parameters, or write_parameters.
 Once set, the model cannot be changed.